jzheaux/katacoda-scenarios/distributed-authorization/02-replace-http-basic.md

 Run it with the Maven command `mvn -Dtest=io.jzheaux.springsecurity.goals.Module4_Tests#task_1 test`{{execute T4}}.

-At the end of the test run, you should the message `BUILD SUCCESS`.
+At the end of the test run, you should see the message `BUILD SUCCESS`.

 ### What's Next?

-Now, let's change the application to use bearer tokens instead of basic credentials.
+So, things aren't working just, yet.
+We need to make an adjustment with how authorities are being derived from the token.